-- Make your limits known before going too far. - You can withdraw consent to sexual activity at any time.
+- · Make your limits known. - · You can withdraw consent to sexual activity at any time.
 Do not be afraid to tell a sexual aggressor "NO" clearly and loudly. - Try to remove yourself from the physical presence of a sexual aggressor.
-Be direct as possible about wanting to leave the environment. - Grab someone nearby and ask them for help.
+Be direct as possible about wanting to leave the environment. - · Grab someone nearby and ask them for help.

-- Be responsible about your alcohol and/or drug use.
-Alcohol and drugs can lower your sexual inhibitions and may make you vulnerable to someone who views an intoxicated/high person as a sexual opportunity. - Attend large parties with friends you trust.
+- Be cognizant of alcohol and/or drug use.
+Alcohol and drugs can lower your sexual inhibitions and may make people vulnerable to someone who views an intoxicated/high person as a sexual opportunity. - Attend large parties with friends you trust.
 Watch out for your friends and ask that they watch out for you. - Be aware of someone trying to slip you an incapacitating "rape drug" like Rohypnol or GHB.